rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 > `flag1` is `TISC{pr0tecT_`.

-Normally the next step would be to reach out to the AWS metadata URL and generate temporary credentials, but since the reverse shell session is rather stable, it would be used to enumerate further.
+Normally the next step would be to reach out to the AWS metadata URL and generate temporary credentials, but since the reverse shell session was rather stable, it would be used to enumerate further.

 Since the `codebuild-role` has the  `ec2:DescribeInstance*` rights, the `DescribeInstances` action can be used to list all existing EC2 virtual machines: